Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: The Dunajski--West construction

-Now to the second subtask: the Dunajski--West classification.
-The observation here is a simple one: a selfdual conformal manifold, with a $\beta$-surface foliation constructed from a projective pair, has a (null) conformal vector field tangent to foliation if and only if the gauge group of the projective pair reduces to the group of diffeomorphisms of a surface which preserve a given vector field.
+Now to the second subtask: the Dunajski--West classif\/ication.
+The observation here is a~simple one: a~selfdual conformal manifold, with a~$\beta$-surface foliation constructed from a~projective pair, has a~(null) conformal vector f\/ield tangent to foliation if and only if the gauge group of the projective pair reduces to the group of dif\/feomorphisms of a~surface which preserve a~given vector f\/ield.
 This follows immediately from the bijective nature of the correspondence I have given (it is therefore functorial up to gauge equivalence).
-Choose coordinates $(t,z)$ on the surfaces so that the preserved vector field is $\del_t$.
-This realizes the gauge group (locally) as a central extension $\cO\mult\normalsub\Diff_{\!1}$ of the group of diffeomorphisms of a $1$-manifold by the space of nonvanishing functions on that manifold: the Lie algebra $\mathfrak o\normalsub\diff_1$ consists of vector fields of the form $f(z)\del_t+g(z)\del_z$.
+Choose coordinates $(t,z)$ on the surfaces so that the preserved vector f\/ield is $\partial_t$.
+This realizes the gauge group (locally) as a~central extension $\mathcal{O}^{\times}\rtimes\Diff_{1}$ of the group of dif\/feomorphisms of a~$1$-manifold by the space of nonvanishing functions on that manifold: the Lie algebra $\mathfrak o\rtimes\mathop{\mathfrak{diff}}_1$ consists of vector f\/ields of the form $f(z)\partial_t+g(z)\partial_z$.
 For easier comparison with~\cite{DuWe:acs}, I will write $(x,y)$ for $(x_0,x_1)$.
 The Lax pair~\eqref{lax} now takes the form

 where all functions also depend on $(x,y)$ but I do not denote this explicitly.
 The conformal structure is therefore represented by the metric